Leader of the House of Commons

 The Leader of the House of Commons is a government minister whose main role is organising government business in the Commons.
 The Leader of the House does this by working closely with the government's Chief Whip.

 Every sitting Thursday, the Leader of the House tells the Commons about the business scheduled for the following week and usually provisional business for the week after.

 Deputising for the Prime Minister

-The Leader can deputise for the Prime Minister, either at Prime Minister's Questions or for formal duties, but ordinarily the Deputy Prime Minister or First Secretary of State can fulfil this function.
+The Leader can deputise for the Prime Minister, either at Prime Minister's Questions or for formal duties.
+Ordinarily the Deputy Prime Minister or First Secretary of State can fulfil this function.

 History of the role